LISTEN TO THIS ARTICLE:

 Not just California

 But California is hardly alone.
-In both Washington and Minnesota, workers have also taken to the picket lines to protest unsafe working conditions and extended wait times for patients to see therapists and counselors.
+In both Washington and Minnesota, mental healthcare workers have started to strike to protest unsafe working conditions and extended wait times for patients to see therapists and counselors.
 In 2021, in Tukwila, Washington, workers won their strike after three and a half months.
-This past May, Minnesota workers staged a one-day strike that helped raised the awareness of several issues within their hospital system.
+This past May, Minnesota mental healthcare workers staged a one-day strike that helped raised the awareness of several issues within their hospital system.

 Needs not being met